nbacc12/react-foundation/README.md

 # React Foundations
-This project covers the fundamental react features such as hooks & data fetching for a React-based app.
+This project covers fundamental react features such as hooks & data fetching for a React-based app.

 ## Technology Stack
 - React.js